Nicotine Overdose: Symptoms, Treatment, And Risk Of Death

 Nicotine overdose occurs when an individual consumes too much of it within a short period of time.

 It is a habit-forming chemical which one can find in various tobacco products.
 They include cigarettes, cigars, electronic cigarettes, tobacco chew or snuff.
 Smoking reduction/cessation products such as patches, gums, and lozenges also contain it.

-You are not likely to overdose on it just by smoking.
-However, they have reported some cases of overdose in kids who accidentally ate it.
+Adults are not likely to overdose on it just by smoking.
+However, there have been reported some cases of overdose in kids who accidentally ate it.
 Even a small amount can cause lots of problems.